 6 Steps To Prevent Divorce

-While divorce is one option, it may not be the only option.
-There are plenty of things you can do to try to prevent the marriage from falling apart, before considering divorce.
+But there are many situations like these where couples can learn to work through those painful conflicts and avoid divorce.
 If there is enough love and effort still reserved for the relationship, there is a good chance that you and your partner can make your marriage work.
-If divorce has crossed both of your minds, but is not the solution that you are looking for, here are six steps to help you on your path of preventing a potential divorce.
+If divorce has crossed both of your minds but is not the solution that you are looking for, here are six steps to help you on your path to preventing a potential divorce:

-If you and your spouse are ready to get down to business regarding saving your marriage, actions speak louder than words.
-Both of you need to take a robust and serious action plan to ensure the steps to prevent divorce are successful.
-In other words, if you and your partner want to rebuild and sustain a loving and supportive marriage, you must let go of excuses, and get ready to put everything on the table.
-Change is only possible when you are putting in the time and the effort, and if you want to avoid divorce, this is what it takes!
+If you and your spouse are ready to take the necessary steps, actions speak louder than words.
+Both of you should make a solid action plan to set yourselves up for success.
+In other words, if you and your partner want to rebuild and sustain a loving and supportive marriage, you must let go of excuses and get ready to put everything on the table.
+Change is only possible when you are putting in the time and the effort, and if you want to avoid divorce, this is typically what it takes.

 Hold Yourself Accountable

 When working with your partner to prevent a divorce, keep in mind that beginning with accusatory questions and statements usually makes matters worse.
 This can instigate an unproductive argument and create further problems.

 Instead of pointing the finger, consider approaching your spouse with a sense of self-accountability.
 By doing so, both you and your partner can see both sides.
 Placing blame is almost always counterproductive when working on divorce prevention.
 While working through issues without placing blame, use positive reinforcement during your conversations to ensure your spouse is growing with you without feeling negative about you, themselves, or your marriage.